 For example, a high-quality respray can add £2,000-£3,000 to a car's value.
 However, unlike with modern cars used for daily driving, where modifications are seen as higher risk by insurers, a modification is par for the course with a classic car.

 Without them, many wouldn't be roadworthy – and insurers understand that they're being done not to make the car go faster, but to preserve it.
 So instead of being the norm, a modification is to be expected – this allows insurers to be able to reflect this in lower premiums.

 How to buy classic car insurance

 Normally with car insurance we suggest you use comparison sites which fire your details to dozens of insurers' and brokers' websites in seconds to find the cheapest quotes.

-But here it's unlikely they will return accurate classic car quotes, as the potential for variation, such as yo-yoing of a vehicle's value, makes it difficult for them to capture it all accurately.
-So in the spirit of your set of wheels it's a return to an old-fashioned way of doing things...
+But here it's unlikely they will return accurate classic car quotes, as the potential for variation, such as the yo-yoing of a vehicle's value, makes it difficult for them to capture it all accurately.
+So in the spirit of your set of wheels it's a return to the old-fashioned way of doing things...

-A number of specialist brokers offer classic car policies – as well as other unusual vehicles such as high-performance road cars, American 'muscle' cars, military vehicles or old campervans.
-This means they all search a number of different insurers for you.
+A number of specialist brokers offer policies for classic cars, plus unusual vehicles such as high-performance road cars, American 'muscle' cars, military vehicles or old campervans.
+These brokers will all search a host of different insurers for you.

 Warning: Three of the four specialists below, Carole Nash, Footman James and Lancaster, charge a fee for policy renewal a year later.

-This means their deal may be great for the first year but then you'll need to remember to check at 11 months to see how their premium measures up against rivals at the end of the year.
-Don't forget to factor in the cost of likely car valuation with a new insurer too if you decide to switch.
+This means their deal may be great for the first year but you'll need to remember to check 11 months in to see how their premium measures up against rivals at the end of the year.
+Don't forget to factor in the likely cost of car valuation with a new insurer too if you decide to switch.

 It doesn't mean your policy at renewal will always be expensive – it may even be one of the cheapest – but the issue of charging a fee for renewing a policy is not one that MoneySavingExpert.com is comfortable with.